APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-01-Aurora---BREGGHAN-POINT-OF-SALE-SYSTEM.md

 ***
 ### 4.3 Anticipated Outcomes
 **Improved inventory management:**
 The implementation of a digitized sales and stock tracking system will allow Bregghan mini grocery store to have accurate and real-time data on their inventory.
-This will enable them to make informed decisions on when to replenish stock, which products to order, and how much stock to order, leading to a reduction in stockouts and overstocking.
+This will enable them to make informed decisions on when to replenish stock, which products to order, and how much stock to order, leading to a reduction in stock outs and overstocking.

+**Increased sales:**
+With the implementation of a Point-of-Sale (POS) system, the checkout process will be faster and more efficient.
+Customers will have a better experience and may be more likely to return.
+The system will also be able to generate reports on the top-selling products, which can help the store to make informed decisions on product placement and marketing strategies.

+**Reduced errors:**
+The automated computation of items sold will significantly reduce the occurrence of human errors, which can lead to miscounting of inventory and discrepancies in sales records.
+This will result in more accurate sales and inventory data.

+**Enhanced customer experience:**
+The system will provide a better copy of receipts, allowing customers to keep track of their purchases.
+This can help in building customer trust and loyalty.

+**Increased productivity:**
+The implementation of a digitized sales and stock tracking system will reduce the workload of the staff, as they will no longer have to manually record sales and inventory.
+This will free up their time, allowing them to focus on other tasks that can improve the store's operations.

+***